 - sale or supply of eggs by wholesale.

 The production threshold for full accreditation is 20 dozen eggs per week, approximately the equivalent of keeping 50 egg-laying birds.

 Commercial egg producers are considered to fall into 2 categories:

 - Category 1: unaccredited (small) egg producer, producing fewer than 20 dozen eggs per week.

 - Category 2: accredited egg producer, producing 20 dozen or more eggs per week.

-If you are a Category 1 producer you will not be required to hold an accreditation or pay for annual food safety audits.
-However, you will be required to register with the Agency and comply with the relevant standard, including stamping eggs with a unique identification mark.
+If you are a Category 1 producer you will not need to hold an accreditation or pay for annual food safety audits.
+However, you need to register with the Agency and comply with the relevant standard, including stamping eggs with a unique identification mark.

-If you are a Category 2 producer then you will require full accreditation and must have in place an approved food safety program which is independently audited at least once every 12 months.
-Accredited producers must comply with the relevant standard and are required to stamp eggs with a unique identifier.
+If you are a Category 2 producer then you need full accreditation and must have in place an approved food safety program which is independently audited at least once every 12 months.
+Accredited producers must comply with the relevant standard and need to stamp eggs with a unique identifier.